tschettervictor/bsd-apps/nextcloud/README.md

 These are the variable that are available to change along with their defaults and a description of what it does.

-HOST_NAME (sets the hostname to use for the webserver) - must be set
+HOST_NAME (sets the hostname to use for the webserver) - must be set to your FQDN ie: my.domain.com

 TIME_ZONE (sets the timezone, see http://php.net/manual/en/timezones.php) - must be set